Session zu Sozial- und Geisteswissenschaften in IPBES auf der European Ecosystem Services Conference in Antwerpen, Belgien, September 2016

 • Dr. Julia Kloos, German IPBES Coordination Office, Introduction and overview of activities of the German IPBES Coordination Office on this topic.

 • Dr. Marie Stenseke, Professor in Human Geography at the Department of Economy and Society Gothenburg University, Sweden, and member of the IPBES Multidisciplinary Expert Panel (MEP) presented the present state of SSH representation in IPBES.
 In total, four members of the MEP and one member of the Bureau have a scientific background in the field of SSH.
 For the global assessment on biodiversity and ecosystem services (deliverable 2c) she reported that 30% of the authors have a background in SSH while 10% have an interdisciplinary background.
-An increasing number of SSH-scientists experts can be observed in some task forces and expert groups (for instance a dominance of SSH in the IPBES “values” taskforce and the “Indigenous and local knowledge” taskforce).
-Prof. Stenseke however underscored that significant underrepresentation of SSH-scientists still prevails in other IPBES deliverables2.
-She also highlighted potential contributions and opportunities for SSH to get involved – either as authors, reviewers of IPBES assessments or as external scientists critically evaluating IPBES (for instance in peer-reviewed publications).
+An increasing number of SSH experts can be observed in some task forces and expert groups (for instance a dominance of SSH in the IPBES “values” taskforce and the “Indigenous and local knowledge” taskforce).
+However, Prof. Stenseke underscored that SSH-scientists are still significantly underrepresented in other IPBES deliverables2.
+She also highlighted potential contributions and opportunities for SSH involvement – either as authors, reviewers of IPBES assessments or as external scientists providiing critical evaluation of IPBES (for instance in peer-reviewed publications).

 • Dr. Alice Vadrot, Centre for Science and Policy, University of Cambridge, summarized the current debate on SSH in IPBES and gave insight into the challenges to integrate SSH-scientists in IPBES processes.
 She analysed IPBES from a political ecology perspective and underscored the need to recognize the power structure within which IPBES operates including the definition and organisation of interactions between science and politics.
 Understanding the ‘Politics of Knowledge’ and disentangling mechanisms at play, and their critical impacts on the process of developing policy options and actions addressing biodiversity and ecosystem services at different scales are major entry points for integrating SSH knowledge into the IPBES work programme.